If you have diabetes and are fasting during Ramadan, this infographic will guide you with your meals and glucose testing.

 A guide to meal times, hydration and blood glucose testing during Ramadan

-If you have diabetes and are fasting during this time, it's important that you speak to your Doctor, Diabetes Educator, and Dietitian.
+If you have diabetes and are fasting for Ramadan, it's important that you speak to your Doctor, Diabetes Educator, and Dietitian.

 Regular glucose testing over the day should be done,as pictured.
 You may experience high or low blood glucose levels during the day, at night and after meals.
 If you are on medications for your diabetes, these may need to be reviewed by your health care team.

-The meal before sunrise should be the largest meal, and include enough water, some complex carbohydrate for energy (grain bread, rolled oats, rice) and a source of protein.
+The meal before sunrise should be the largest meal, and include complex carbohydrate for energy and to sustain blood glucose levels (grain bread, rolled oats, rice are good examples).
+Include some protein, and enough water.
 This will help to provide energy, nutritional needs and help sustain your blood glucose levels over the day).

 After sunset, you can break the fast with some water and 2-3 dates, and some soup which will provide a quick energy burst.
 Your evening meal to follow should include a balanced meal as pictured.
 The plate pictured has 1/4 carbohydrates, 1/4 protein and 1/2 fresh or cooked salad or vegetables.